ZnL-BCM/Genome-procesing-scripts/README.md

 ## Scripts

 * genome_n2bed.c: C script for finding the BED coordinates of all hard-masked (N) nucleotides in a fasta file.
 Compile before use.
+* genome_cpgs2bed.c: C script for finding BED coordinates of all CG dinucleoties.
+Very similar to the above script.